 A protein called zonulin regulates these tight junctions in the small intestine.
 Increased zonulin occurs in the presence of harmful bacteria, gliadin (a protein in wheat), and celiac disease.
 Intestinal permeability rapidly increases in response to zonulin, potentially causing large macromolecules past the intestinal barrier.

 Leaky Gut and Immune Health

-Leaky gut has been implicated as a major contributor to chronic immune issues.
-When leaky gut occurs and an immune response is triggered, the body ignites inflammation in the gut and the immune system begins to react to molecules.
-The body begins to react negatively to molecules (and foods) that it once tolerated without issue.
+Scientistic have implicated leaky gut as a major contributor to chronic immune issues.
+When leaky gut occurs, it triggers an immune response, and the body ignites inflammation in the gut as the immune system reacts to molecules entering the bloodstream.
+The body reacts negatively to molecules (and foods) that it once tolerated without issue.

 Within the gut, there are cells throughout which are part of our lymphatic system and which support our immune system.
-When there is leaky gut or dysbiosis, the immune system is compromised.
+When there is a leaky gut or dysbiosis, it compromises the immune system.

 A compromised immune system can lead to inflammation which can cause frequent sickness, autoimmune disease, mood disorders, skin disruptions, hormonal imbalances, fatigue, food sensitivities, joint pain, moodiness, irritability, sleeplessness, autism, and skin problems like eczema and psoriasis.

 Leaky gut (intestinal permeability) can be caused by:

 - antibiotics (that we take and in the food we consume)